open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 We set the datum for `robot_localization` to be an arbitrarily selected position on the park in order to ground the localization system near the origin for convenience and such that this application can be repeated using the same waypoints grounded to a consistent coordinate system, as would be necessary for a deployed application.

 We use the `nav2_waypoint_follower` package to follow waypoints in the cartesian frame setup, though can also be done with direct GPS points as well in ROS 2 Iron and newer.
+We pause a few seconds at each waypoint to capture some patrol data.

 A few important notes on this demonstration's configuration:
 - Since we're navigating in non-flat, outdoor 3D spaces, we use a node to segment the ground out from the pointclouds for use in planning/control rather than directly feeding them in with the 3D terrain variations.